juliocesar/rack-noie/README.markdown

 # rack-noie6

-rack-noie6 does _everyone_ a favor: it shows the way out of your website to poor souls out there using Internet Explorer 6.
+rack-noie6 does _everyone_ a favor: it shows the way out of your website to poor souls out there using Internet Explorer 6 (or a user configurable minimum).

-Originally developed by [juliocesar](http://github.com/juliocesar).
-I forked and gemified for easier distribution.
+Originally developed by [juliocesar](http://github.com/juliocesar), [sant0sk1](http://github.com/sant0sk1) forked and gemified for easier distribution and [I](http://github.com/wjessop) added the minimum version option.

 # general usage

 just

-    gem install sant0sk1-rack-noie6 --source http://gems.github.com
+    gem install wjessop-rack-noie6 --source http://gems.github.com
     require 'noie6'

 and